maccody/KanaChordPlus/hardware/README.md

 ![keyboard_bases_attached](./images/keyboard_bases_attached.jpg)

-Attach the three keyboard feet by sliding the attachment pegs into the holes and sliding the feet into the slots.  **NOTE: The pegs of the keyboard feet and the holes of the base parts have been updated to a square shape.
-This was done to help keep the feet from folding over after insertion.**  If desired, the right and left keyboard feet can be glued into place.
+Attach the three keyboard feet by sliding the attachment pegs into the holes and sliding the feet into the slots.
+If desired, the right and left keyboard feet can be glued into place.
 It is not recommended to glue the center foot, as doing so would make it difficult to disassemble the keyboard for maintenance or modification.

 ![keyboard_feet_attached](./images/keyboard_feet_attached.jpg)